luhmann/tutorial-ng2-weather-app/steps/002-project-setup.md

 This might already seem like a lot of visible tools and configuration, but alas it is only the tip of the iceberg as the config for Webpack, the most important and complex tool, is hidden in the dependencies of `angular-cli` itself.

 If you have not already done so, now is the perfect time to create a repository for your project and commit what we already have.
 You can use Github or your private space in our Bitbucket as you like.
-It is important to push your changes now, because we will "eject" the app in the next step and this makes some changes to your project structure that we want to revert before we start developing for real.
+It is important to push your changes now, because we will "eject" the app in the next step and this changes our project structure in a way that we want to revert before we start developing for real.

-"Ejecting" the app means that we will "pull" the configuration that so far has been abstracted away from us out of the `angular-cli`-dependency into the root of our project-structure.
-This has the advantage that we no again have full control over the configuration of our build and development-tools, but lose the convenience of other people taking care of that for us.
-If the angular-cli team improves on the webpack-config and we did not eject the app, then getting the benefits will be as easy as running `npm upgrade`.
-With an ejected app, we have to take care of improving the build process ourselves.
+"Ejecting" the app means that it will "pull" the configuration that so far has been abstracted away from us out of the `angular-cli`-dependency into the root of our project-structure.
+This has the advantage that we again have full control over the configuration of our build and development-tools, but lose the convenience of other people taking care of that for us.
+If the angular-cli team improves on the webpack-config and we did not eject the app, then getting those enhancements will be as easy as running `npm upgrade`.
+With an ejected app, we have to integrate them into the ejected config ourselves.

 Even if it is nice to have the complexities of the webpack-configuration taken care of by a tool it is still vital to understand how webpack works and what the configuration looks like, in case you run into any problems.
 This is what we will do now.